grafbase/extensions/cli/postgres/README.md

 # Defaults to true if you omit this setting.
 enable_queries = true

+# Schema allowlist: An array of schema names to include in the introspection.
+# If provided, only schemas in this list will be included.
+# If empty, all schemas will be included (unless in the denylist).
+schema_allowlist = []

+# Schema denylist: An array of schema names to exclude from the introspection.
+# Schemas in this list will be excluded even if they appear in the allowlist.
+# This takes precedence over the schema_allowlist.
+schema_denylist = []

 # Configure schemas for this database.
 Key-value from schema name to configuration.
 schemas = {}
 ```